emaphis/HtDP2e-solutions/Readme.md

 (http://www.ccs.neu.edu/home/matthias/HtDP2e/)

-I've completed Exercises 1-107 so far.
+I've completed Exercises 1-109 so far.

-You owe it to youself to work through your own solutions first before you look at mine.
+You owe it to yourself to work through your own solutions first before you look at mine.
 If for no other reason than my solutions being an examples of how not to do it, and it may corrupt your style. :-)

 Make sure you are using Stable Release dated after Aug 13, 2016, the exercise numbering has changed.

 #Index

-    File                               Excercises
+    File                               Exercises

-0-Prologue
+#0-Prologue

     0_rocket.rkt                       Ex.

-1-Fixed-Size-Data
+#1-Fixed-Size-Data

   1-Arithmetic